Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Method

 Unlike vanilla diffusion models, which ingest both $\mathbf{y}$ and $\mathbf{x}_t$ at the initial point of a shared network, ForeDiff-zero processes the condition solely within its predictive stream and passes the resulting informative representation $\mathbf{g}_M$ instead of $\mathbf{y}$ to the generative stream.
 Since the predictive stream is entirely agnostic to $\mathbf{x}_t$, its parameters are fully dedicated to understanding $\mathbf{y}$, thereby mitigating the architectural entanglement that limits the predictive ability.

-\paragraph{Training scheme.} To further ensure that the ViT blocks in the predictive stream effectively acquire predictive ability, in addition to the end-to-end training scheme of ForeDiff-zero, we further enhance \emph{Foresight Diffusion (ForeDiff)} by adopting a two-stage training scheme demonstrated in Figure~\ref{fig:fd-arch}(d).
+\paragraph{Training scheme.} To further ensure that the ViT blocks in the predictive stream effectively acquire predictive ability instead of learning static representation, in addition to the end-to-end training scheme of ForeDiff-zero, we further enhance \emph{Foresight Diffusion (ForeDiff)} by adopting a two-stage training scheme demonstrated in Figure~\ref{fig:fd-arch}(d).
 In the first stage, the predictive stream is trained as a standalone deterministic predictor.
-Inspired by the strong predictive ability of the deterministic model $f_{\xi}$ discussed in Section~\ref{subsec:diff_vs_deter}, ForeDiff trains the predictive stream by adding an additional module $\mathrm{PredHead}$ as an prediction head to form the architecture of $f_\xi$, which is defined by $f_\xi(\mathbf{y}) = \mathrm{PredHead}(\mathbf{g}_M)$.
-The training objective follows the simplest prediction loss in Eq.~\eqref{eq:objective_deter}.
+Inspired by the strong predictive ability of the deterministic model $f_{\xi}$ discussed in Section~\ref{subsec:diff_vs_deter}, ForeDiff trains the predictive stream by adding a prediction head $\mathrm{PredHead}$ to form the architecture of $f_\xi$, which is defined by $f_\xi(\mathbf{y}) = \mathrm{PredHead}(\mathbf{g}_M)$, and train it using the prediction loss in Eq.~(\ref{eq:objective_deter}).
 In the second stage, we freeze the pretrained predictive stream and remove the $\mathrm{PredHead}$ module.
 The resulting internal representation $\mathbf{g}_M$, computed by the frozen ViT blocks, is then used as the conditioning input to train the generative stream.

 We treat the predictive and generative streams as two independent models, denoted by $P_\xi$ and $G_\theta$, respectively.
 Each stage is optimized with one of the following loss functions: